nina-gram/ninagram/README.rst

     "WORKING_MODE": "polling",
 }

+Then start the bot
-then run your development server python manage.py runserver
+python manage.py startbot

 Please note that you should be connected to internet for the bot to work correctly